nirum/timesheets/README.md

 format of the timestamp strings in your tmanrc.

 When you're done working on `my-project` simply call `tman out my-project`, which associates another timestamp with this event.
+You can also clock out on project on which you are current clocked in by just calling `tman out`.

 You can also add short notes, something like git commit notes, to each clock in or out event, by calling `tman in my-project notes`.
 Notes should be a quoted string.